 A financial wellness program can be an extremely valuable benefit, learn how it can help employees reduce stress while improving workplace productivity

 The primary focus of a financial wellness program is to provide education and resources to help employees better manage their finances and reduce related stress.
-A recent survey found that 60% of workers were concerned about their current level of debt, adding to their financial stress.
-Employees are seeking opportunities to improve their well-being, and many are interested in benefits like access to a financial professional (56%), financial planning tools (62%) and financial education (54%).[2]
+Employees are seeking opportunities to improve their well-being, and many are interested in benefits to help them.[2]

 Companies can offer a variety of financial topics to assist employees.
 Financial wellness programs should address every aspect of a participant’s life while offering support around: